EuroPython/website/data/pages-content/faq.md

 Especially if you are considering becoming a **speaker for the first time**, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
 Our [Speaker Mentorship Programme](/mentorship) is open for applications between 22 February - 12 March.
 We will also have other broader support options.

 If you have something in mind, there is no better time to start preparing your proposal!
-For more insights, please have a look at the [EuroPython 2022 CFP page](https://ep2022.europython.eu/cfp).
-Some details may change for 2023, but overall, the structure is going to be similar.
+Please have a look at our [CFP page](/cfp) for details and we look forward to your proposals!

 If you have questions or ideas you would like to share with our team, you are most welcome to reach out to our programme team at [programme@europython.eu](mailto:programme@europython.eu).

-## **Q. When do ticket sales start?**

-A. Ticket sales will start in March.
-Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) where the opening dates will be announced.

-## **Q. What are the ticket prices like?**
+## **Q. When do ticket sales start and what are the ticket prices like?**

-A. We are aiming to keep the ticket prices similar to our [conference in 2022](https://ep2022.europython.eu/tickets#ticket-prices), though an increase might be necessary due to cost increases.

-As usual, there will be several ticket options, so you can choose the one most suitable for you.
-Details will be announced around the end of February on our website and [EuroPython Blog](https://blog.europython.eu/#/portal/signup).
+A. Ticket sales are expected to start on **Tuesday 21 March.**

+We have put a lot of work in keeping the in-person ticket prices affordable.
+Check out our [tickets page](/tickets) for details.

+We encourage and trust you to pick a fair ticket tier that fits your personal circumstance.
+The money you spend will be put straight back to the community to support our diversity initiatives, Financial Aid Programme and other grants offered to the European Python community.

 ## **Q. Is there a Financial Aid Programme for EuroPython 2023?**
-A. Yes, we will have a Financial Aid programme this year similar to the one we had in [2022](https://ep2022.europython.eu/finaid).
-Please watch out for announcements on the [EuroPython Blog](https://blog.europython.eu/#/portal/signup).
+A. Yes, our [Financial Aid Programme](/finaid) for in-person participation is open for application until 21 May.
+If you need help to attend the conference, you are most welcome to apply.

 ## **Q. When can sponsors start signing up?**

 A: The 2023 packages are not finalised yet, but will be similar to what we had in [EuroPython 2022](https://ep2022.europython.eu/sponsor).
 So do take a look to get an idea of the sponsorship options.
-We will publish our 2023 offerings soon on our [Sponsor Page](/sponsor.)
+We will publish our 2023 offerings soon on our [Sponsor Page](/sponsor).

 **Sponsors who sign up early will again receive a 10% discount.**